bgoonz/BGOONZ_BLOG_2.0/docs/content/learning-area/html/forms/tasks/basic-controls/marking.md

 1. Create appropriate inputs for user ID and password — you need to use appropriate `<input>` elements, with `type`s of `text` and `password` respectively.
 They should also have `id`s and `name`s.
 2. You should also associate them with their text labels semantically — use `<label>` elements appropriately, with `for` attributes as required.
-3. Create a submit button inside the remaining list item, with button text of “Log in”.
+3. Create a submit button inside the remaining list item, with button text of "Log in”.
 Either Log in
     , or will do.
 4. Try submitting your form to see if it submits successfully (there will be no redirect, but you should see the data attached to the page URL).